toby1984/maven-dependency-age-enforcer/README.md

 * (high prio) Add support for querying multiple maven repositories instead of just Maven central
 * (high prio) Refactor code to not hold all the metadata in memory (fast and easy but obviously doesn't scale)
-* (medium prio) Add simple web UI to configure the servlet/query artifacts/show status
 * (medium prio) Add SQL database support for metadata storage
-* (low prio) Add module descriptors to all sub-modules (I would've done it already but currently the Java ecosystem seems to suffer from a chicken-and-egg problem, everybody's waiting on everybody else to modularize their project first and I got some issues with Eclipse Phonton M6 and missing 'automatic-module-name' entries in various manifests)
-* (low prio,maybe not a good idea) Maybe add support for having per-artifact maxAge / warnAge values inside blacklist XML ?
+* (low prio) Add module.info descriptors to all sub-modules